 I am baffled.

-The post "Sleep Peacefully, Creative Commons Licensed Images, Google Will Never Find You" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2012/12/sleep-peacefully/) on December 18, 2012.
+The post "Sleep Peacefully, Creative Commons Licensed Images, Google Will Never Find You" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2012/12/sleep-peacefully/) on December 18, 2012.